MolBIFFM/diana/README.md

 }
 ```
 A static upper bound on the number of proteins per community.
 Modules are
 iteratively subdivided until this threshold is met.
+For a more principled
+approach to obtaining smaller communities, consider increasing `"resolution"`.
-The adaptive default setting
-is the number of proteins in the network, resulting in a single iteration of the
+The adaptive default setting is the number of proteins in the network, resulting
-community detection algorithm.
+in a single iteration of the community detection algorithm.

 ```json
 {